Skip to main content

 • Wait 30-60 seconds - The IoT simulator may still be initializing.
 Click the refresh button (circular arrow icon, top-right) after waiting.

-• Verify Lambda is running - Open the Lambda console, find IoTSimulator, and check Recent invocations shows activity.
+• Verify simulator is running - Open the Lambda console, find the simulator function, and check the Monitor tab shows invocations every minute.

 Data is stale (not updating)